ViEEG: Hierarchical Visual Neural Representation for EEG Brain Decoding: Conclusion

 \section{Conclusion}

-In this work, we proposed ViEEG, a novel EEG-based visual decoding framework that emulates the hierarchical structure of human visual perception.
+In this work, we proposed ViEEG, a novel EEG visual decoding framework that emulates the hierarchical structure of human visual perception.
 By integrating biologically motivated image decomposition with hierarchical EEG encoding and cross-attention fusion, ViEEG captures the progressive flow of visual information from edge detection to semantic and contextual understanding.
-This design directly addresses the critical issue of hierarchical neural encoded neglect (HNEN) in conventional EEG decoding approaches.
-Through extensive experiments on the THINGS-EEG dataset, ViEEG significantly outperformed state-of-the-art baselines in both subject-dependent and cross-subject zero-shot recognition tasks.
-Ablation studies further validate the importance of each component, particularly the hierarchical embedding structure and cross-attention integration.
+This design directly addresses the critical issue of hierarchical neural encoded neglect in conventional EEG decoding approaches.
+Through extensive experiments on the THINGS-EEG and THINGS-MEG datasets, ViEEG significantly outperformed state-of-the-art baselines in both subject-dependent and subject-independent zero-shot recognition.
+Ablation study further validate the importance of each component.
 Beyond performance gains, ViEEG offers a cognitively plausible model that strengthens the connection between neuroscience and artificial intelligence.
-We believe this work opens up new possibilities for neuro-inspired learning and brings us closer to more accurate, interpretable, and generalizable brain-computer interface systems.
+We believe our work advances neuro-inspired learning toward more robust, interpretable, and generalizable BCI systems.

 \maketitlesupplementary {

 [